bvdmitri/ReviseTests.jl/README.md

 Uses `pathof` to get the path to a module.
 Internally uses `Revise.entr`, `kwargs...` are the same as in the `Revise.entr`.

+If an error occurs in one of the files the function picks up the first `TestSetException` error and displays a very limited version of the stacktrace.

 Ctrl-C stops tracking and exits the function.